FranciscoLozCoding/mkrwan-soilsensor/README.md

 ## Installing Software

-1. To connect to the MKR WAN 1310 board, you will need to install the [Arduino IDE](https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE)
+1. To connect to the `MKR WAN 1310` board, you will need to install the [Arduino IDE](https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE)
 1. Once you installed the IDE, you need to further install the board's software support by following the [SAMD21 core for MKR boards Documentation](https://docs.arduino.cc/software/ide-v1/tutorials/getting-started/cores/arduino-samd)

    <img src='./images/software_download.jpeg' alt='software download' height='200'>
 1. You will also need the library for mkrwan.
-Under Library Manager, look up "mkrwan" and install "MKRWAN by Arduino".
+Under Library Manager, look up "mkrwan" and install `MKRWAN by Arduino`.

    <img src='./images/library_download.jpeg' alt='library download' height='400'>

-    >NOTE: At the time of configuring the board MKRWAN_v2 was not used because of bug issues related to the library.
+    >NOTE: At the time of configuring the board `MKRWAN_v2` was not used because of bug issues related to the library.

 ## Connecting MKR WAN 1310 to Sensor